monitoringartist/zapix/README.md

 # Zapix - online Zabbix API tool

 Visit http://monitoringartist.github.io/zapix/ and test Zabbix API queries in the browser.
-Autocomplete offers only Zabbix 3.0 API methods and doc, however you can use still write older/newer methods manually.
+Autocomplete detects used Zabbix version (3.0/3.2/3.4) automatically and it will offer only API methods and documentation related for connected Zabbix version, however you can use still write older/newer methods manually.
 All credentials are stored in your browser only.
 See [examples](#examples).

-If you want to use docker, just build and run the image locally.
+If you want to use Docker, just build and run the image locally:

 ```shell
 docker build -t monitoringartist/zapix .